 From an endpoint secutiry perspective, risk assessment models as well as information security regulations take it very seriously.
 At the endpoint, there are massive potentials for attack, and this is because of:

 Many models have been developed for risk assessment.
 An easy yet effective one is the Severity, Probability and Exposure (SPE) model.
+The SPE model offers a straightforward yet powerful framework for conducting a risk assessment.
+This model evaluates risk by considering three key dimensions.
 It works as follows.

 Risk = Severity x Probability x Exposure